cesking/cesking/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-My name is `César Suárez`, and I'm on a journey to become a web application developer.
+My name is César Suárez, and I'm on a journey to become a web application developer.
 I'm also enthusiastic about cross-platform development, cybersecurity, and artificial intelligence.

 🌐 **Interests**: